danieljprice/splash/docs/settings.rst

 ``ctrl-t`` (to add) and the backspace key (to delete) or via the “annotate plot” option in the :ref:`sec:menu-g`.

-.. _sec:opts:
+.. _sec:menu-o:

 particle plot (o)ptions
 -----------------------

 .. image:: figs/menu-o.png

-The following are tasks which can be achieved via options in the :ref:`sec:opts` menu.
+The following are tasks which can be achieved via options in the :ref:`sec:menu-o` menu.

 .. _sec:plotparticlesbytype: